-Other key considerations for authorities in the expansion of regulatory returns may include capacity building, information systems and proportionality.
-On capacity building, authorities might consider the need to upskill staff on understanding of climate-related risks and on the use and analysis of climate-related data.
-This includes developing analytical tools to gain insights on the data collected.
-On information systems, authorities might consider their information system capabilities, whether large amounts of granular qualitative and quantitative data can be collected, stored and reported, the sources and quality of the data, and establishing any boundaries on the data collected for regulatory and supervisory purposes.
-On proportionality, authorities might need to consider how to apply regulatory reporting requirements taking into account the nature, size, and risk profile of a financial institution.

-Existing reporting platforms may be focused on single sectors.
-Authorities may want to consider the need for a system-wide view, including how to gather data across sectors, and aggregating the data and metrics, to monitor cross-sectoral risks (e.g. risk transfers) and systemic risks.

-Lastly, the establishment of public data repositories at national, regional or global levels for various forms of climate-related data could be one means to increase the efficiency and quality of data collection and risk management by financial institutions.
+Other key considerations for authorities in the expansion of regulatory returns may include the following:

+- Capacity building: Authorities might consider the need to upskill staff on understanding of climate-related risks and on the use and analysis of climate-related data.
+This includes developing analytical tools to gain insights on the data collected. - Information systems: Authorities might consider their information system capabilities, whether large amounts of granular qualitative and quantitative data can be collected, stored and reported, the sources and quality of the data, and establishing any boundaries on the data collected for regulatory and supervisory purposes. - System-wide view: Existing reporting platforms may be focused on single sectors.
+Authorities may want to consider the need for a system-wide view, including how to gather data across sectors, and aggregating the data and metrics, to monitor cross-sectoral risks (e.g. risk transfers) and systemic risks. - Public data repositories: The establishment of public data repositories at national, regional or global levels for various forms of climate-related data could be one means to increase the efficiency and quality of data collection and risk management by financial institutions. - Legal Entity Identifier (LEI): Developed by the FSB after the global financial crisis, the LEI is a key component for improving financial data, for instance to support a more accurate and timely aggregation of data on the same entity from different sources, especially on a cross-border basis.
+Adding the LEI of financial institutions' counterparties in data reporting templates could contribute to increasing the reliability of climate-related data used and reported by financial institutions.

-2.4.2.
+2.4.3.
 Cross-border coordination and cooperation